open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

     aggregation_type: sum
 ```

-**NOTE:** Only the `sum` agregation function is supported for histogram and exponential histogram datatypes.
+**NOTE:** Only the `sum` aggregation function is supported for histogram and exponential histogram datatypes.

 ### Aggregate label values
 ```yaml